Ian Blair: Bonus pay

 In 2007 Blair was criticised by senior colleagues at New Scotland Yard after he sought a £25,000 performance bonus during criminal proceedings over the shooting of de Menezes, while on a salary of £228,000 and with rank-and-file officers facing the prospect of pay cuts.

 Terrorism

 In November 2005, a controversy about detention without charge proposals led to Blair becoming involved in allegations of the police being "politicised", when he and other senior police officers were known to have lobbied MPs to support Government proposals to hold terrorist suspects for 90 days.

-After the failure of the Forest Gate Raid, 2006, several sources once again called on Blair to resign.
+After the failure of the Forest Gate raid, several sources once again called on Blair to resign.
 Prime Minister Tony Blair (no relation) confirmed his support for the Commissioner.

-In a BBC Radio 4 interview, (Sir Ian) Blair stated that Islamic terrorism "is a far graver threat in terms of civilians than either the Cold War or the Second World War".
-Civilians killed in World War II totalled around 47 million.
+In a 2006 BBC Radio 4 interview, (Sir Ian) Blair stated that Islamic terrorism "is a far graver threat in terms of civilians than either the Cold War or the Second World War".